 You can load and change the settings from any machine which has access to your Elasticsearch cluster.
 You do not need to keep any configuration files on the nodes.

-The configuration consists of the following files.
-These are shipped with Search Guard as templates.
+The core configuration consists of the following files:

 Configuration settings are applied by pushing the content of one or more configuration files to the Search Guard secured cluster by using the